kazel04/ID-Assg/README.md

     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

+2. Signup form:
+    1. Go to Signup form
+    2. Try to Submit form without a Name (Cannot Submit)
+    3. Try to Submit form without a Surname (Cannot Submit)
+    4. Try to Submit form without a Valid email address (Cannot submit)
+    5. Try to Submit form without a Valid Password (Cannot Submit)
+    6. From the above testing the Signup Form is working as unless the users fills up all the required pats, they cannot submit it.

+3. Clicking on the Different Sections
+    1. Go to the Index Page
+    2. Try to Click on different Sections (Was able to)
+    3. From the above testing, the links are working

+4. Animations
+    1. Go to the Main Page and ensure the animation is working
+    2. Go to the Subpages and ensure that the Text animation and the background animation is working
+    3. Click on the Main Page and ensure the following pages animation are working

+5. Chatbot
+    1. Click on the Chatbots
+    2. When prompted by the Chatbot to type 'Yes, i agree', ensure that sentence must be typed (Working)
+    3. Ensure the chatbot is able to have a conversation with the user and is working (Working)

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.